World News | Covishield Added to UK Travel Advisory, but Indians to Follow ‘non-vaccinated' Rules | LatestLY

-London, Sep 22 (PTI) The UK government on Wednesday clarified that while it has included AstraZeneca Covishield in its international travel advisory of approved formulations, Indians would be required to follow rules set out for non-vaccinated travellers.
+London, Sep 22 (PTI) The UK government on Wednesday issued an updated international travel advisory to include AstraZeneca Covishield among the eligible COVID-19 vaccine formulations but kept India out of the 17 countries on an approved vaccinations list, requiring Indians to follow rules set out for non-vaccinated travellers.

 Under new international travel norms that come in force for England from October 4, India is not yet on a list of 17 countries on an approved vaccinations list and therefore not exempt from quarantine rules.